douyouzhe/system-design/case-study/ecommerce-platform/README.md

 User service will be a normal RESTful API provides CRUD operation for Users.
 Read more in the streaming platform [example](https://github.com/douyouzhe/system-design/tree/main/case-study/streaming-platform#user-login-flow).

 ### Merchant APP Flow
-Merchants have their own APP and Services that provide different functionalities
+Merchants have their own APP and Services that provide different functionalities such as creating a new shop or adding a new product.
+We have Shop Service and Product Service to handle the CRUD respectively.

 ### User Search Flow